woenlee/woenlee/README.md

 ### Hello there! 👋

 I'm Woen.
-I'm an experienced full stack engineer with 6+ years of professional development experience, skilled in web application development and cloud infra(AWS).
+I'm an experienced full stack engineer with 6+ years of professional development experience, skilled in web application development and cloud infra(AWS SAA certified).

 🌐 **Check out [woenlee.com](https://www.woenlee.com) to learn more about me!**

 --